August Burns Red: Christianity

-For a significant part of the band's history, August Burns Red has widely been considered a Christian band.
-JB Brubaker mentioned in an interview with online magazine Shout!, that "Christianity is a religion, not a style of music" and he would "rather just let the music speak for itself.", and that he would rather let Christianity shine through the band's lyrics.
-Brent Rambler commented on the fact that "It is important to us that people know that we are indeed Christians... without having us stand up there and ram it down people's throats."
+For a significant part of the band's history, August Burns Red was widely considered a Christian band.
+JB Brubaker mentioned in an interview with online magazine Shout! that "Christianity is a religion and not a style of music" and that he would "rather just let the music speak for itself".
+Brent Rambler commented, "It is important to us that people know that we are indeed Christians ... without having us stand up there and ram it down people's throats."